petershin/liferay-learn/docs/analytics-cloud/latest/en/people.md

 :maxdepth: 3

 people/individuals.md
-people/accounts.md
 people/segments.md
 ```

 Better understanding individual users and users in aggregate is key to offering excellent service.
 Analytics Cloud provides the tools to better understand both.
-By building robust [Individual Profiles](./people/individuals/individual-profiles.md) that draw upon user data in Liferay DXP, a [connected Salesforce account](./connecting-data-sources/adding-a-salesforce-data-source.md), or [additional CSV data](./connecting-data-sources/adding-a-csv-data-source.md) you can have extensive detail on who your customers are.
+By building robust [Individual Profiles](./people/individuals/individual-profiles.md) that draw upon user data in Liferay DXP or [additional CSV data](./connecting-data-sources/adding-a-csv-data-source.md) you can have extensive detail on who your customers are.
 As Individual Profiles interact with your site, Analytics Cloud continuously builds upon Individual Profiles and helps you to understand your users' [interests](./workspace-data/definitions/managing-interest-topics.html#understanding-interests) and behaviors.
 All of this, ultimately helping you to better take action to meet and exceed your users' needs.

 ![The Individual Profile overview provides a robust view into user behavior.](./people/images/01.png)